A Seminal Contribution, a Family of Ideas,

 Historically, mental health discourse has relegated clients to playing nameless, faceless parts in therapeutic change.
 This attitude is changing.
 No longer interchangeable cardboard cutouts, identified only by diagnosis or problem type, clients emerge as the source of wisdom and the solution.
 They are the true heroes and heroines of the therapeutic drama.

-Unfolding the client’s map reveals not only the desired destination for the therapeutic journey, but also possible paths to get there.
+Unfolding the client’s map reveals not only the desired destination for the therapeutic journey but also possible paths to get there.
 In that endeavor, our clients have shown us trails we never thought existed.

 Evolving Client-Directed, Outcome-Informed Discourse

-While a client-directed discourse is familiar landscape to many, it remains uncharted as to how that discourse may legitimize our efforts to third-party payers.
+While a client-directed discourse is a familiar landscape to many, it remains uncharted as to how that discourse may legitimize our efforts to third-party payers.
 We believe that further utilization of the client’s ideas and perceptions holds the key.
 The assessment and utilization of outcome information as defined by the client may be the best possibility for proving the value of our services to managed care.

 Developing such an outcome-informed discourse need not be complicated or time-consuming.
 Therapists can simply choose from measures already in existence that are standardized, take only minutes to administer, and are accompanied by normative data for comparative purposes.
 Rather than repeating the failures of the past and attempting to determine “what approach works for which problem,” these methods focus on whether or not a given encounter is working for an individual client at a given point in time.
-They focus on the factors that research has shown really do make a significant contribution to outcome: incorporation of client strengths and ideas and the development of a strong therapeutic alliance (Hubble, Duncan, & Miller, 1999).
+They focus on the factors that research has shown really do make a significant contribution to the outcome: incorporation of client strengths and ideas and the development of a strong therapeutic alliance (Hubble, Duncan, & Miller, 1999).
 Using standardized measures would also eliminate “treatment plans” containing sensitive and potentially damaging personal information.

 Information learned from these instruments is “fed back” throughout the therapy process itself (Duncan & Miller, in press).
 This radical departure from the traditional use of assessment instruments gives clients a new way in which to look at and comment on their own progress and their ongoing therapy.
 The process is simple: clients who are informed, and who inform, feel connected to their therapist and the therapy process; their participation is courted and utilized as a pivotal component of change itself (Duncan, Sparks, & Miller, in press).